 Grab your Supplies!

-Full DIY peppermint sugar scrub recipe with measures and directions below.
+Pint the full DIY peppermint sugar scrub instructions with measures below.

 Everything you need to make the peppermint scrub, except regular cane sugar: